nathantinius/lw-tinius/readme.md

 ### Open on LocalHost:
 Click this link: http://localhost:3000 and use the App.

-**NOTE:**  The SWAPI can take a long time to respond to requests.
+**NOTE:**  SWAPI can take a long time to respond to requests.
 This is causing a suboptimal user experience and is being resolved with a cache.
 However the initial page load time can be LENGTHY.

 ### Potential Future Improvements:
 Let users login to store their favorites in perpetuity, share favorite characters with other users, and create a filter by popularity.